systemslab/popper-paper/paper/paper.md

 software stack, one provides the package manager with a list of packages with specific versions and, when necessary, compiler and compilation flags.
 The package manager then is in charge of restoring the environment, re-compiling binaries if needed.
+This use case also illustrates the effort required to Popperize an experiment that didn't follow Popper from its inception.

 We took an experiment in which an MPI application runs multiple times and its communication performance is measured with mpiP[^willrerun] [@bhatele_there_2013].
-The goal is to identify root causes of variability across executions.
-From an environmental point of view, the execution goes as follows: sanitize environment (check kernel/os versions), clone (install) spack and install packages (setup.sh); then it runs an mpi experiment, which produces 1) output of simulation (output.hdf5) and 2) generate MPI communication performance metrics.
+The goal in this experiment is to identify root causes of variability across executions.
+The goal of Popperizing this experiment is to fully automate its execution and quantify the effort.
+The original authors kindly shared the workflow they shared, which consisted of manually installing the software stack, custom Excel spreadsheets with analysis (CSV files) as well as visualization scripts in the Paraview tool.
+In the end, it took a PhD student approximately 1 week to Popperize the experiment, with the advice of one of the original authors.
+Once completed, the end-to-end execution takes care of sanitizing the environment (check kernel and OS versions) and installing packages; execute the LULESH code and capture MPI communication metrics with mpiP.
+The experiment produces 1) output of simulation (output.hdf5) and 2) generate MPI communication performance metrics.
+The analysis and visualization scripts run on top of these results to generate the figures.

 [^willrerun]: **Note to reviewers**.
 Due to time constraints, we weren't able to allocate time in an HPC site to re-run this